 - have been subject to a product recall.

-A searchable database will be available by August 2021 so retailers can find out which notifiable products are currently notified.
+A searchable database will be available from 11 August 2021 so people can find out which notifiable products are currently notified.

 Prohibition on display of certain trading names